yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 \alpha:0 < \alpha < 1
 $$

+Sensor data exhibit different characteristics depending on their frequency content.
+The``gyroscope,``which measures an object’s instantaneous angular velocity, captures``high-frequency signals``representing rapid and sudden movements very well; however, these measurements can accumulate noise and drift over time.
+The``accelerometer,``on the other hand, determines the tilt angle relative to the gravity vector and accurately measures``low-frequency components``that are stable in the long term, but it is easily affected by vibrations and sudden movements.
+The``complementary filter``combines the frequency-based strengths of these two sensors, using the gyroscope data in a high-pass filter (HPF) manner and the accelerometer data in a low-pass filter (LPF) manner.
+In this way, the gyroscope’s fast response is preserved while the accelerometer’s long-term stability continuously corrects drift errors, resulting in more reliable Euler angles.

 ```c
     // --- Roll & Pitch Rates from COMPLEMENTARY FILTER ---
     float phiHatFiltered = gx + tanf(thetaComp) * (sinf(phiComp) * gy + cosf(phiComp) * gz);